 My main research interests are in geometry, but I also worked on the numerical simulation of granular media.
 How do these seemingly distant subjects relate to one another?

 Numerical simulation of granular media consists in reproducing the evolution with time of an assembly of particles (typically sand, pebbles, rice...) on a computer.
 This requires, among other things, a physical model for the contacts and an algorithm to detect the occurrence of these contacts.
-The contact detection algorithm is the reason why discrete geometry comes into play.
+The contact detection algorithm is the reason why geometry comes into play.

-Along these directions, I proved that the flip-graph of the 4-dimensional cube (or tesseract), is connected.
+Along these directions, I proved that the flip-graph of the (set of vertices of the) 4-dimensional cube (also sometimes called tesseract), is connected.

 Techniques informatiques efficaces pour la simulation de milieux granulaires par des méthodes déléments distincts